HyperSQL Database Files and Recovery

 • The test.data file is not necessarily consistent.

-• The test.backup file contains just sections of the original test.data file, or a full snapshot of test.data that corresponds to test.script at the time of the last checkpoint.
+• The test.backup file contains just sections of the original test.data file that correspond to test.script at the time of the last checkpoint.

 Procedures